tomcant/tomcant.github.io/content/posts/2021/06/solving-sudoku-with-cpp-and-react.md

 <!--more-->

 Check out [the GitHub repo](https://github.com/tomcant/sudoku-solver) if you're interested in seeing the full code.
 I've also included a demo of the transformed app below.

-The original project was a command-line program which read a puzzle from `stdin` and printed the solution or an error message to `stdout`.
+The original project was a command-line program which read a puzzle from `stdin` and printed the solution  to `stdout`.
 Such a simple flow translates to the web quite easily; the puzzle can come from user input and can be output with basic HTML elements.

 ## Goals